possibilities/cliable/README.md

 * `defaultConfigPath` _type: string, optional_

   A path, relative the the users's home directory, where the user's config file can be found.
-Config can be YAML, JS, or JSON.
+Config can be JS, YAML, or JSON.

 * `configKey` _type: string, optional_

   Allows an end user to override the default config file path.
+Defaults to 'config'.
 Passed through to [yargs#config](https://github.com/yargs/yargs#config).

 * `enableEnvVars` _type: boolean, optional_